protomaps/docs/basemaps/localization.md

 A script or writing system is the way how languages are written.
 For example, English uses the Latin script, Greek uses the Greek script, and Chinese uses the Han script.

-If a name from OpenStreetMap contains text in more than one script, then Protomaps breaks up the name into segments.
+If a name from OpenStreetMap, which is the de-facto primary local name, contains text in more than one script, then Protomaps breaks up the name into segments.
 There can be up to 3 segments: `name`, `name2`, and `name3`.
 Each segment should have a unique script.

 Protomaps stores the scripts used for `name`, `name2`, and `name3` in separate script tags called `pmap:script`, `pmap:script2`, and `pmap:script3`.

 If `pmap:script*` is not present on a name, then it means that the name uses the `Latin` script.

-Sometimes names might contain text in multiple scripts.
+Sometimes segmentation into single scripts fails due for example inconsistent usage of alphabets.
 In that case `pmap:script` is set to `Mixed`.

 In Japanese, the `Han`, `Hiragana`, and `Katakana` scripts are often mixed in one name.
 Should any two of these scripts appear in a name we set `pmap:script` to `Mixed-Japanese`.